How Long Do Cruise Ships Stay In Port? (My Experiences of Short Stays to Multi-Day Stays)

 If you’re planning a cruise, you may be wondering how long you’ll get to spend in each port of call.

-The amount of time a cruise ship spends in port can vary depending on a variety of factors, including the itinerary, the size of the ship, and the port’s facilities.
+The amount of time a cruise ship spends in port can vary depending on various factors, including the itinerary, the size of the ship, and the port’s facilities.

 I’ve been on cruises where we have stayed in port for only 4 hours, and other times for 3 days.